openjs-foundation/cross-project-council/CODE_OF_CONDUCT.md

 # OpenJS Foundation Code of Conduct

-The OpenJS Foundation's code of conduct is based on the [Contributor Covenant][homepage].

-## Report an issue in a project
+## Report an incident

-1. To report an issue in one of the projects listed below, please use the method provided.
+1. To report an incident in one of the projects listed below, please use the method provided.
 The project itself is responsible for managing these reports.
     * **AMP Project:** <code-of-conduct@amp.dev>
     * **Appium:** email maintainers
     * **Electron:** <coc@electronjs.org>